georgep49/knowledgeABM/ms/main_ms.md

 **Analysis**

-We analysed the data visually and did not use frequentist statistics (following White et al. [-@whiteEcologistsShouldNot2014].
+We analysed the data visually and did not use frequentist statistics, following White et al. [-@whiteEcologistsShouldNot2014].
 We used R version X for the analyses with packages XYZ.

 ###